actions-workshop/actions-workshop/docs/002-basics-of-ci-with-actions.md

 - `actions/` references the owner of the action, which is translated into a user or organization on GitHub.
 - `setup-node` refers to the name of the action, which corresponds to a repository on GitHub.
-- `@v3` represents the version of the action, which corresponds to a Git tag or a general reference (such as a branch or even a commit SHA) on the repository.
+- `@v4` represents the version of the action, which corresponds to a Git tag or a general reference (such as a branch or even a commit SHA) on the repository.

 This reference structure makes it straightforward to navigate to the source code of any action by merely appending the `owner` and `name` to the `github.com` URL, like so: `https://github.com/{owner}/{name}`.
 For the above example, this would be <https://github.com/actions/setup-node>.

 ### 2.3 - Understanding matrix builds

-Observe that our workflow employs a [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with two Node.js versions: 16 and 18.
+Observe that our workflow employs a [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with three Node.js versions: 18, 20, and 22.
 A matrix build enables you to execute a job in parallel using various input parameters.
 In our case, we're running the same job twice, but with distinct Node.js versions.

 ### Checking workflow runs